 Bison Jerky began as a staple of the Native American diet.
 In fact, the word “jerky” is a loanword from the Quechuan language spoken by a tribe of the Incan people in ancient South America.
 Their term “ch’arki” translates into either “dried meat” or “burning meat.”

-(Author’s note: Bison and Buffalo are often used interchangeably, although they’re semantically different terms.
-Bison are North American Buffalo as opposed to Buffalo from other continents.)
+(Author’s note: Bison and Buffalo are often used interchangeably, although technically, they’re different.
+How so?
+Bison are Buffalo, specifically from North America.)

 The word “chaqui” was quickly adapted into the vernacular of the Spanish Conquistadors.
-With several dialectical changes through Quechuan, Spanish, and English, the word “jerky” was born.
+With several dialectical changes in Quechuan, Spanish, and English, the word “jerky” was born.

-Although we know that jerky comes from the Native Americans, there is some debate as to how early it became a part of their diet.
-Some estimations point to buffalo jerky being consumed for thousands of years by various tribes while others claim it was much more recent, starting with the Quechua people in the 1500s.
+Although we know that jerky comes from the Native Americans, there is some debate about how early it became a part of their diet.
+Some historians believe buffalo jerky was consumed for thousands of years by various tribes, while others claim it was much more recent, starting with the Quechua people in the 1500s.

-Regardless of its actual date of conception, jerky was popular among the Native Americans because it served as a portable source of nutrition.
-Any meat can be made into a jerky and the process allows the meat to be stored and carried for extended periods.
-This is a major benefit to hunters on long journeys and nomadic people in general.
+Regardless of its actual date of origin, jerky was popular among the Native Americans because it served as a portable source of nutrition.
+Any meat can be made into jerky, which allows the meat to be stored and carried for extended periods.
+This is a major benefit to hunters on long journeys and nomadic people.

-The Quechua people made their jerky from the llamas and alpaca.
+The Quechua people made their jerky from llamas and alpacas.
 The Native tribes of North America used their local animals: deer, elk, and of course, bison.

 How Native Americans Made Jerky

 Irrespective of tribe origin or the meat source, the process of making jerky was the same.
-The meat was removed of its bones and fat, cut into thin slices, and covered in salt, before being smoked over a fire or dried in the sun.
+The meat was removed from its bones and fat, cut into thin slices, and covered in salt before being smoked over a fire or dried in the sun.

 A popular related dish among the tribes of the Cree American Indians was called “pemmican.”
-It involved a type of jerky from deer, elk, or buffalo that was mixed with the fat and protein from the animal and various ingredients for seasoning, normally dried fruit, such as berries, that had been crushed.
+It involved a type of jerky from deer, elk, or buffalo mixed with the animal’s fat and protein.
+It also included various ingredients for seasoning, normally dried fruit, such as berries, that had been crushed.

 After the jerky or pemmican was made, the American Indians carried them in rawhide pouches for later consumption.

 Europeans in the New World were immediately impressed by this food source and started learning the intricacies of the process from the Natives.
 The tribes taught the settlers how to prepare the meat by cutting it into long strips.
-They also shared with their new European country-mates various recipes out of an assortment of spices and seasonings.
+They also shared various recipes with their new European country-mates from an assortment of spices and seasonings.

 Settlers Adopted Jerky from Native Americans

-It did not take long for jerky to be adopted into the settler diet, with the new Americans soon preparing and cooking their own jerky from the knowledge they obtained from the Native wisdom.
+It didn’t take long for jerky to be adopted into the settler diet, with the new Americans soon preparing and cooking jerky from the knowledge they obtained from the Native wisdom.
 It quickly became a popular snack and portable meal among those who migrated to the New World.

-The popularity of jerky reached a climax during the “Manifest Destiny” days of Americans reaching new levels of exploration into the Western frontier.
-Much like the Native American people who lent their knowledge to the American settlers, the explorers of the unknown valued jerky as an invaluable source of food on long journeys.
+The popularity of jerky reached a climax during the mid-1800s when the Americans were expanding the country into the Western frontier.
+Much like the Native American people who lent their knowledge to the American settlers, the explorers valued jerky as an invaluable source of food on long journeys.

 Jerky remained a popular snack throughout the early days of America.
 Then, the product was quickly snatched up by American industries during the Industrial Revolution.

 Packaged food products of all types were coming into fashion as new industrial techniques made storage easier.
 Jerky was no exception.
-Companies soon began producing large amounts of jerky to sell to the American people as a whole.
+Companies soon began producing large amounts of jerky to sell to the American people.

 Although our jerky traces its lineage back to the Quechuan ch’arki, the process of drying meat for storage is an ancient technique traced to many major past civilizations.

 The most prolific account of dried meat comes the way of the Ancient Egyptians.
-Archeologists discovered remnants of preserved food upon their excavation of Egyptian tombs, proving that the process was an important part of their culture and dietary habits.
-In fact, much of the recovered food was relatively undamaged, displaying their prowess for mummifying more than people.
+Archeologists discovered remnants of preserved food during their excavation of Egyptian tombs, proving that the process was an important part of their culture and dietary habits.
+Much of the recovered food was relatively undamaged, displaying their prowess for mummifying more than people.

 Jerky’s history also has ties to the American military, with beef jerky added to the updated Reserve Ration in the post-World War 1 days.
-Today, the military is working on methods of infusing caffeine into the soldiers’ beef jerky ration, adding a boost of energy to the already protein-heavy food.
+Today, the military is working on infusing caffeine into beef jerky rations, adding energy to the already protein-heavy food.

 This high protein content is partly why beef jerky remains a popular snack today.
-We no longer have the concerns of past peoples about the availability of meat products with supermarkets everywhere and freezers in our kitchen.
+We no longer have the concerns of past people about the availability of meat products with supermarkets everywhere and freezers in our kitchens.
 However, beyond the great and unique taste, jerky enthusiasts prefer the snack in the hopes of a quick and easy protein intake.

-Who could have imagined just how important the role of beef jerky was to early settlers and the Native Americans alike?
+Who could have imagined just how important the role of beef jerky was to the early settlers and Native Americans?

-Jerky, particularly Beef Jerky, is a delicious, high protein food source with a rich history that originated from contact by European settlers with the Native Americans of North and South America.
+Jerky, particularly beef jerky, is a delicious, high-protein food source with a rich history that originated from contact with the Native Americans of North and South America.